ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Results

 where $\Lambda_{MSR,i}$ is the value of the profile $\Lambda_{MSR}(N_{i})$ for the most massive cores $N_{i}$.
-To complement the area with the maximum of the profile, $\Lambda^{max}_{MSR}(N^{max}_{MST})$, and the largest number of cores, $N^{crit}_{MST}$, where it still remains above unity.
+Morever, we determined the maximum of the profile, $\Lambda^{max}_{MSR}(N^{max}_{MST})$, and the largest number of cores, $N^{crit}_{MST}$, where it still remains above unity.
 These two quantities extend the information provided by the MSI, as they indicate how much more concentrated the most massive cores are than any other randomly selected group and the largest number of cores where the spatial distribution is found different.

 Figure\,\ref{Fig:FractionMassSegregation} shows the distribution of clumps with $N_{cores},\geq,8$ as a function of the ratio $L/M$ for systems with and without MS signature, indicating how frequently MS is found during the entire evolutionary sequence of massive clumps.
 We divided the sample of 296 clumps into three different groups based on the $L/M$ ratio: $L/M\,<\,2$\,L$_{\odot}/$M$_{\odot}$, $2\,<\,L/M\,\leq\,10$\,L$_{\odot}/$M$_{\odot}$, and $L/M\,>\,10$\,L$_{\odot}/$M$_{\odot}$.
 The first and latter intervals are also sampled by the targets of the ASHES and ASSEMBLE surveys, allowing us to extend their results with larger sample sizes.
 These groups consist of 59, 83, and 154 clumps and have an average number of cores equal to 12, 15 and 17, respectively.
 The 110 systems where mass segregated is robustly confirmed divide in 10, 25, and 75 systems in each of these three groups.
-All of those systems have a different MSI distribution, and we rejected the null hypothesis that they derive from the same underlying one with the Kolmogorov-Smirnov and Mann-Whitney U tests with a confidence level set by $p_{KS}\,<\,0.029$ in the two cases with $L/M\,<\,2$\,L$_{\odot}$/M$_{\odot}$ and $2\,<\,L/M\,<\,10$\,L$_{\odot}$/M$_{\odot}$, and with a more robust assessment in the more numerous group with $L/M\,>\,10$\,L$_{\odot}$/M$_{\odot}$, for which $p_{KS},p_{U}\lesssim10^{-5}$.
+All of those systems have a different MSI distribution, and we rejected the null hypothesis that they derive from the same underlying one with the Kolmogorov-Smirnov and Mann-Whitney U tests with confidence levels set by $p_{KS}\,<\,0.029$ in the two cases with $L/M\,<\,2$\,L$_{\odot}$/M$_{\odot}$ and $2\,<\,L/M\,<\,10$\,L$_{\odot}$/M$_{\odot}$, and with a more robust assessment of $p_{KS},p_{U}\lesssim10^{-5}$ in the more numerous group with $L/M\,>\,10$\,L$_{\odot}$/M$_{\odot}$.